earmand/Sample-AR-Mixare-iOS/README.md

 	-Images

 3. Open the Mixare project on Xcode.
-We copy the method "initControls" from MixareAppDelegate to our AppDelegate
+We need copy the method "initControls" from MixareAppDelegate.m to our AppDelegate.m

+4. Search the method "openARView" on MixareAppDelegate.m and copy the content on our init method on our AppDelegate.m.

+5. Import on our AppDelegate

+	-AugmentedGeoViewController.h

+	-PoiItem.h

+	-Position.h

+6. Remove from our AppDelegate the import of ViewController (we will not use that class)

+7. Add the frameworks:

+	-AvFundation

+	-MapKit

+	-QuartzCore

+	-CoreMotion

+	-CoreMedia

+	-CoreVideo

+	-CoreLocation

+8.